Are you contemplating the best place to put a rat trap in your home?

 Funny enough, while you are sleeping, rats will be roaming your home as if they paid the rent with you.
 These unwanted visitors lurk around looking for food and nesting items, and you can hear the sound of their activities.

-They immediately find access to your kitchen, and it becomes their favorite place to visit.
+They immediately find access to your kitchen, becoming their favorite place to visit.

 Usually, they use the route beneath your cabinet as a safe and secure access path.